 Programme: Full-time MBA, 1995

-Transitions Made: Industry, Function, Location
+Transitions made: Industry, Function, Location

 What have you been up to since graduating from the MBA?

-After graduating from Cass, I worked in business development, recruitment and retained search in India, Europe, the Middle East and the United States.
+After graduating from Cass, I worked in business development, recruitment and retained Executive search in India, Europe, the Middle East and the United States.
 After managing practices for Robert Half in the United States, I moved to the United Arab Emirates to set up our technology practice.
 While in Dubai, I was very active with the Cass Dubai Centre in promoting the school in the region and working with alumni there.
 I am now based in Washington DC working with some of the best clients nationally and globally, in helping them identify and recruit talent for their senior leadership teams across diverse industries and functional skills.

 What challenges have you faced in your current career that your MBA has prepared you for?

-The Cass MBA has helped me build credibility with executives in organisations that I work with.
+The Cass MBA has helped me build credibility with executives in organizations that I work with.
 The reputation of Cass and the MBA programme has been an important asset for me.
-It has helped me understand organisations and their challenges and be able to help solve them.
-Something else the Cass MBA helped me prepare for is to quickly understand complex global organisations and their culture, which helps me find global talent to make them more effective and develop.
+It has helped me understand organizations and their challenges and be able to help solve them.
+Something else the Cass MBA helped me prepare for is to quickly understand complex global organizations and their culture, which helps me find global talent to make them more effective and develop.
 I also honed my expertise to be strategic and tactical.
 Another area that I learnt to further enhance, was management and team development.
 The Cass MBA has helped me become a better leader, and I have been able to mentor and guide teams to be successful and be engaged in their personal and professional development.

 What motivated you to do an MBA?